 Studies have shown that children can learn to regulate how much they eat within a few weeks, and for adults a week is enough.
 So the next time you’re about to eat a Snickers bar, ask yourself: Are you really hungry?
 Or just bored?

-Some of the insights in this book are surprising, others not so much – but all of them are important.
+Some of the insights in First Bite are surprising, others not so much – but all of them are important.
 This isn’t the most exciting book in the world, but a very necessary one, if you ask me.
 Awareness is key, it all starts with learning about how we work and what biology and history tell us about eating.
 A good read!

 Who would I recommend the First Bite summary to?